wuminzhe/ethereum_bip44.rb/README.md

 A ruby library to generate Ethereum addresses from a hierarchical deterministic wallet according to the [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) standard.

-Internally it uses [money-tree](https://github.com/GemHQ/money-tree) for the deterministic private and public keys which allows to use many additional features like deriving Ethereum address from mnemonic backups (BIP32).
+Internally it uses [money-tree](https://github.com/GemHQ/money-tree) for the deterministic private and public keys which allows to use many additional features like deriving address from mnemonic backups (BIP32).

 Compatible with most hd wallet client like: imToken，MetaMask，Jaxx，MyEtherWallet，TREZOR，Exodus...